 Trades: Brusdar Graterol, David Price, Max Scherzer, Corey Knebel, Alex Vesia, Austin Barnes, Sheldon Neuse, Trea Turner, Mookie Betts, Billy McKinney, Chris Taylor

 Key acquisition: Max Scherzer

 The Dodgers have acquired a handful of key players during the season, but none have been more impactful than Scherzer.
-The right-hander recorded his 3,000th career strikeout on Sunday against the Padres and put together one of the best eight-game stretches in franchise history.
-With his eight scoreless innings against San Diego, Scherzer is 6-0 with a 0.88 ERA as a member of the Dodgers.
+The right-hander recorded his 3,000th career strikeout and put together one of the best eight-game stretches in franchise history.
+He finished 7-0 with a 1.98 ERA as a member of the Dodgers.

 Managerial decision: Sticking with Kenley Jansen

 At the start of Spring Training, the one burning question around the Dodgers centered around whether they would stick with Jansen as their closer.
 He has been the Dodgers’ closer for nearly a decade, but he struggled at times during the 2020 postseason run.
 But Dodgers manager Dave Roberts stuck with Jansen.
 He’s been rewarded.
-Jansen had a couple of rough outings after the All-Star break, but even with that, the veteran closer has posted a 2.43 ERA with 32 saves in 37 chances this season.
+Jansen had a couple of rough outings after the All-Star break, but even with that, the veteran closer has posted a 2.22 ERA with 38 saves.